BDC Hamburger Icon

 Target market

-Among other reasons, ChatGPT pointed out that bohemian decor offers a “sense of individuality and freedom” to young people and that the style appeals to travelers because it “incorporates elements from around the world.”
+ChatGPT pointed out, among other reasons, that bohemian decor offers young people a “sense of individuality and freedom.”
+It also noted that the style appeals to travelers because it “incorporates elements from around the world.”

 Did You Know?Did you know

-Once you establish your customer base, the best CRM software can help you manage your relationships with them.
+Once you establish your customer base, the best CRM software can help you manage your relationships with them, tailor offers and ensure a better customer experience.

 Value proposition

-In response to our query about identifying a specific value proposition, ChatGPT came back with a number of suggestions.
+In response to our query about identifying a specific value proposition, ChatGPT provided several suggestions.
 “Unique and creative” products that aren’t available elsewhere topped the list, along with affordable prices, sustainability, personalized customer service and cultural significance.

 Pricing strategy

-We asked the AI to help us come up with a pricing strategy using bohemian-themed throw pillows as an example.
-The chatbot advised us to look at the cost of materials, overhead costs, competitor pricing and the perceived value of a pillow on the market.
+We asked the AI assistant to help us devise a pricing strategy using bohemian-themed throw pillows as an example.
+The chatbot advised us to consider the cost of materials, overhead costs, competitor pricing and the perceived value of a pillow on the market.
 ChatGPT estimated a pricing range of $20 to $100 for a single pillow, depending on the aforementioned factors.

 Actionable advertising steps